 While I turned into Addenbrooke’s sanatorium in Cambridge, I would paint how I turned into feeling.
-Suddenly, I might begin to splash paint around my room on massive portions of paper positioned at the ground.
+Suddenly, I might begin to splash paint around my room on massive portions of paper positioned on the ground.
 It becomes very messy, however highly cathartic.
 I would interpret my ache and torture and create rushing, blurred, abstract compositions or wonky self-photographs.
-They’re regarded to be a difficult transition from my contamination to the portray.
-I was never excellent at drawing objects or human beings appropriately, but these works could directly and precisely explicit my disease.
+They’re regarded to be a difficult transition from my contamination to the portrayal.
+I was never excellent at appropriately drawing objects or human beings, but these works could directly and precisely explain my disease.

 In the hospital, portray eased the wounds by permitting me to concentrate on something else.
 It set me unfastened.
 The summary pix I created embodied my feelings and gave me a voice.